olivia-em/docblog/src/projects/sdcoll.md

 ##### Week #2

 As a group, we decided to combine both Option B (creating new sounds for a preexisting system) and Option C (design a sound installation) for our project.
-We thought a bathroom tour, where the sounds are replaced with
+We thought a bathroom tour, where the sounds are replaced with those from a kitchen, would be kind cool.
+In both spaces, an individual often has a set routine that they follow, and they probably get used to the sounds that they expect to hear and might even tune them out.
+We were thinking about the Haley Shaw reading, where she creates scores that go "left of center."
+In the same vein, we wanted to use sounds that are either similar to the ones being replaced or created through similar motions/actions.
+We wanted to explore how changing spatial noise might affect the routine of the user and/or if there would be changes that are more or less obvious.

 <div class="img-div">
 <div class="img-cont">